sparktechio/spark-ui/components/form/README.md

 # React Form

 ## Overview
+You are building React user interfaces and want to gather input from users, but you also want to validate that input, including some custom checks.
+Additionally, you aim to generate a request payload and display certain fields conditionally.
+Furthermore, you would like to incorporate custom user-defined form fields and buttons, or even utilize third-party components, while maintaining control over the styling and overall look and feel of the form.
+For all these requirements, React Form `@sparkui/react-form` is exactly what you need.

 This module provides a set of reusable React components, `Form` and `FormField`, that handle field validation and payload generation for form inputs.
 Built with a focus on flexibility, these components allow for easy integration into your projects and can be styled according to your needs.